Join Carol Miller, LCSW for a social skills deficit workshop designed to equip parents with specific coaching techniques to try at home.

 This workshop has been designed to be appropriate for parents of children of all ages, whether neurotypical or diagnosed with autism, learning disabilities or ADD / ADHD.

-Many parents make the mistake of “rescuing” their children from social skills mistakes, especially if they have been diagnosed with autism, ADHD or learning disabilities.
+Many parents make the mistake of “rescuing” their children from social skills mistakes.
+This is especially if they have been diagnosed with autism, ADHD or learning disabilities.
 While it may seem helpful to spare a child from embarrassment and frustration, this reaction does not help a child thrive and grow into an independent adult.

 What You Will Discover About Improving Social Skills Deficits: